MTG/freesound/_docs/api/source/resources.rst

 Combined Search requests might **require significant computational resources** on our servers depending on the particular query that is made.
 Therefore, responses might take longer than usual.
-Fortunately, response times can vary a lot with some modifications in the query, and this is in your hands ;).
+Fortunately, response times can vary a lot with some small modifications in the query, and this is in your hands ;).
 As a general rule, we recommend not to use the text-search parameter ``query``, and instead define metadata stuff in a ``filter``.
 For example, instead of setting the parameter ``query=loop``, try filtering results to sounds that have the tag loop (``filter=tag:loop``).
 Furthermore, you can try narrowing down your filter or filters (``filter`` and ``descriptors_filter``) and possibly make the queries faster.